 As our lab began to focus on microtubule regulation in neurons, we then explored out +TIPs function in other cell types, such as embryonic neural crest cells.
 We have been investigating how TACC proteins function during cell migration, and how neural crest cell migration might be disrupted in human disorders such as Wolf-Hirschhorn Syndrome.
 This work is funded by a grant from the American Cancer Society, and from pilot grants from NIH/NIDCR, the March of Dimes, and the Charles Hood Foundation.
 More recently, we have begun to turn our attention to microtubule regulation during cancer metastasis, and we have funding from the Ellison Foundation.

 3) Using Xenopus as a model for investigating embryonic functions of genes associated with human developmental disorders

 In the last few years, we have begun to successfully use Xenopus laevis as a powerful model system for investigating the functions of genes that have been implicated in human disorders, particularly intellectual disability disorders.
 This work was launched by an exciting collaboration with the Girirajan lab (Penn State University), which is funded by an R01 from NIH/NIGMS.
 We are now looking forward to using our system to address other human disorders.

 4) Additional research projects utilizing our research expertise

 We always welcome new collaborations with other cell and developmental biologists

 that have projects to which we can contribute.

-One of our favorite side projects has been a collaboration with the Gubbels lab (Boston College), which studies microtubule regulation in Toxoplasma gandii.
-We have had an engaging time testing toxoplasma microtubule-associated proteins in Xenopus, and vice versa, to discover the conservation of function of these various microtubule proteins in different systems.
-This work has been funded by an R01 (to PI Gubbels) from NIH/NIAID.
+One of our favorite side projects was a collaboration with the Gubbels lab (Boston College), which studies microtubule regulation in Toxoplasma gandii.
+We had an engaging time testing toxoplasma microtubule-associated proteins in Xenopus, and vice versa, to discover the conservation of function of these various microtubule proteins in different systems.
+This work was funded by an R01 (to PI Gubbels) from NIH/NIAID.